Transgender rights in the United States: Sexual violence

-Anti-trans legislation in numerous conservative states has caused some trans people and their families to flee their homes, whether to another state or another country, including the families of those who actively advocated against anti-trans laws in their states.

-A number of states have passed laws protecting trans people and their families, as well as their healthcare providers, fleeing anti-trans states, from extradition.
-In 2022, Connecticut became the first state to implement such a law, alongside similar protections for reproductive healthcare providers and recipients.
-Since then, Massachusetts, California, Illinois, Minnesota, New Jersey, New Mexico, Vermont, Colorado, Washington, New York, Arizona, Maine, Rhode Island, Oregon, Maryland, and the District of Columbia have passed similar laws.

-In June 2023, polling from Data for Progress found that 8% of transgender adults in the US have been displaced from their community or state by hostile legislation.

 Discrimination protections

 Employment

 Transgender employment rights in the United States prior to the ruling in R.G. & G.R.
 Harris Funeral Homes Inc. v.
 Equal Employment Opportunity Commission.

 In June 2020, the U.S. Supreme Court ruled for the first time on a case directly regarding Transgender rights.
 In the case R.G. & G.R.
 Harris Funeral Homes Inc. v.
 Equal Employment Opportunity Commission, the Supreme Court held that Title VII of the Civil Rights Act 1964 extends protections to individuals who are transgender in Employment.
 This is based on discrimination on the grounds of transgender status is a form of discrimination based on sex.
 Prior to the rulings that Title VII protections covered transgender status, four states (Alaska, Arizona, Wisconsin, and Missouri) had not enacted specific protections based on transgender status in any employment, and 22 states had extended protections to public employment only.